 Frequently asked questions (FAQ)

-All citizens in Denmark are registered in the Civil Registration System (CPR) with a CPR number.
-The CPR number is a unique number, giving you access to health care, to open a bank account and many other things in Denmark.
+All residents in Denmark are registered in the Civil Registration System (CPR) with a CPR number.
+The CPR number is a unique number, giving you access to health care, to open a bank account, receive salary and many other things in Denmark.
 It is crucial to get the CPR number in order to proceed with most things, when you've arrived.
 Please refer to our checklists to see what steps you need to take and in what order.

 - Proof of a legal address in Denmark

-- Copy of marriage and birth certificates for your children (if applicable)
+- Copy of your marriage certificate and birth certificates for your children (if applicable)

 Holidays, leave and absences

 All employees at the University of Copenhagen are entitled to six weeks of holidays per year.
-These holidays come on top of public holidays in Denmark.
+The six weeks are in addition to the public holidays in Denmark.
 Foreign researchers can choose between two holiday schemes.
 On both schemes, you earn 2,08 paid holidays each month.
-You always have the right to holiday, but how the paid holiday is accumulated, differs between the two schemes.
+You are always entitled to paid holidays, but how the holiday time is accumulated, differs between the two schemes.

 Concurrent holiday scheme

-As an international researcher you can choose the concurrent holiday scheme, where you earn 2,08 paid holidays each month, which you can spend already the following month.
+As an international researcher you can choose the concurrent holiday scheme, where you earn 2,08 paid holidays each month, which you can spend as you accumulate it.
 It is similar to most holiday systems outside Denmark.
 There are a few eligibility criteria: